 Mucosal Melanoma Guidelines Project

 Phase I: Ano-uro-genital Mucosal Melanoma Guidelines (Click here for Phase II: Sino-nasal/Head & Neck)

-Over the past two years an expert Guideline Development Group that has been developing UK clinical guidelines for ano-uro-genital mucosal melanoma on behalf of Melanoma Focus is now writing up its conclusions following a successful consultation process during September and October 2017.
+Over the past two years an expert Guideline Development Group (GDG) has been developing UK clinical guidelines for ano-uro-genital mucosal melanoma on behalf of Melanoma Focus.
+The work of the GDG is in its final stages following a successful consultation process during September and October 2017.
 The members of the GDG are listed below.
 Melanoma Focus is extremely grateful to these specialists for their generous donations of skill, time and effort.

 Given the disease’s rarity, few randomised controlled trials have been identified for mucosal melanoma, but there is a large body of information relating treatments to outcomes.
 The challenge has been to identify the relevance of the published data to current clinical practice and produce agreed recommendations to guide healthcare professionals and inform patients and their carers.

 A Guideline Development Group was set up by Melanoma Focus in 2016, consisting of clinicians specialising in medical & clinical oncology, surgery, gynaecology, radiology and histopathology, as well as a nurse and a patient representative.
 The GDG was chaired by Professor Martin Gore CBE, with project management and methodological support provided by the Project Manager, Mrs Nancy Turnbull.

 Following publication in June 2018, Professor Gore said: